 - What type of residence(s) interest you?

-And coming soon… Kendal at Oberlin will offer a new Priority Portal – the online home for a host of benefits just for our Priority Members.
+Priority Members enjoy a variety of benefits, including our new Priority Portal – your online home for a host of helpful resources, just for members:

 - Access to virtual classes from Kendal at Oberlin’s Lifelong Learning Committee;

 - A digital room planner to help you envision your new home at Kendal;

 - Access to digital forms for easy application and submission;